Skip to content

 Q: What happens if I pass away within 7 years of gifting property?

-The property may be taxed as part of your estate, depending on its value and the time that has passed.
+The tax authorities may tax the property as part of your estate, depending on its value and the time that has passed.

 Q: Do I need a solicitor to gift property to a child?

-No, Property Swift is a property transfer specialists who guide you through the process, including ID verification calls, and ensures compliance with HM Land Registry.
+No, Property Swift is a company that helps with property transfers.
+They guide you through the process.
+This includes ID verification calls.
+They also make sure everything follows HM Land Registry.

 Conclusion

 Gifting property to a child in the UK is not only legal but also a smart estate planning tool.
-By understanding the tax rules — especially the 7-year rule — and ensuring the transfer is handled correctly, you can often gift property without paying tax.
+By knowing the tax rules, especially the 7-year rule, you can often give property as a gift without paying tax.

 At Property Swift, we make the process simple, paperless, and fully compliant with HM Land Registry.